New order bars outsiders from giving donations directly to Afghans at Fort McCoy

 Early on the morning of Sept.
 18, U.S. Army combat veteran Ilene Henderson packed her pickup truck full of clothes, shoes, strollers, lawn chairs, wagons, toys and baby formula.

-After driving three hours through the dark from her home in central Illinois to Crown Point, Indiana, she picked up more items from another veteran, then turned around and drove five and a half hours to Fort McCoy military base in western Wisconsin.
+After driving three hours through the dark from her home in central Illinois to Crown Point, Indiana, she picked up more items from another veteran, then turned around and drove 5½ hours to Fort McCoy military base in western Wisconsin.

 There, she’d meet an Afghan friend, Waheed, who worked as a U.S. Army interpreter alongside Henderson in Afghanistan from 2002 to 2005.